 The manner in which numbers are formatted for display can be set on a column by column basis.
-The Table | Column Format command is used to control the displayed numerical precision.
+The Column Format command25 on the Table tab is used to control the displayed numerical precision.
 This command applies to all columns that fall within the current selection.